Updated: Jan 11

 No. If such a claim is allowed, then the employee would be gaining additional benefit when he/she was awarded back wages.

 Shang & Co's team of dedicated lawyers has extensive experience in advising and representing employers in diversified industries on matters relating to hiring, termination (including unfair and unlawful dismissal) and restructuring, among others.
-Our employment legal team is constantly sought for representing employees and unions in Industrial and Labour Court.
+Our employment legal team is constantly sought for representing employees and unions in the Industrial and Labour Court.